trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

    ```bash
    octez-client register key my_baker as delegate
    ```

+   Again, pass the `--endpoint` argument if your node has not finished bootstrapping.

 1. Stake the tez, saving a small amount for transaction fees.
 For example, if your account has 50k tez, stake 49990 tez by running this command: